 Beautiful, Unsettling Detail

 The Victorians understood something we've quietly agreed to forget — that underneath everything, we are temporary structures.
 Elegant, intricate, and perishable.
 They looked at that truth without flinching and recorded it in beautiful, unsettling detail.
+This book has already outlived its author, its draughtsman, and its sanitary inspector.
+One day it will outlive me too.
+That, in the end, is rather the point.

 ← Back to Ledger